 What did Frode Berg do?

 Berg admitted acting as a courier for Norwegian intelligence but said he had little knowledge of any mission.

-He was arrested in Moscow in December 2017 and later imprisoned in a strict-regime labour camp on charges of gathering intelligence about nuclear submarines.
+He was arrested in Moscow in December 2017 and later imprisoned on charges of gathering intelligence about nuclear submarines.

 His lawyer, Ilya Novikov, said at the time of sentencing that Berg would not appeal against the verdict and would instead seek a pardon from the president.

 A formal request was made last week.

 On Thursday, Moscow's Commissioner for Human Rights, Tatyana Potyaeva, told Interfax that the pardoning commission had sent the required documentation to the presidential administration office.

 Although not all recommendations for pardon are acted upon, this decision comes ahead of a visit on Friday by Russian Foreign Minister Sergei Lavrov to Berg's home town of Kirkenes, on Norway's northern border with Russia.

 Norway's King Harald, Prime Minister Erna Solberg and Foreign Minister Ine Eriksen Soreide are all due to attend the event, marking the 75th anniversary of the liberation of Kirkenes and the rest of the East Finnmark area from the Nazis by Soviet troops in 1944.